 This post may contain affiliate links.
 Please see my disclosure policy.

-With chewy edges, soft centers, and plenty of spice flavor, it’s easy to see why these oatmeal cookies with icing are one of my favorite homemade cookie recipes.
+With chewy edges, soft centers, and plenty of spice flavor, it’s easy to see why these oatmeal cookies with icing are one of my favorite homemade cookie recipes!

-- Spices – Ground cinnamon and ground nutmeg add warm spice flavor that pairs perfectly with the vanilla glaze.
+Ground cinnamon and ground nutmeg add warm spice flavor that pairs perfectly with the vanilla glaze.
 For a seasonal twist, you can also flavor these cookies with pumpkin pie spice or apple pie spice.

 How to Make Iced Oatmeal Cookies